gauravvaishnav17/CodeChef/The Cheaper Cab/README.md

 ```

 # Sample 1:

 ## Input

 3
 30 65
 42 42
 90 50
-# Output
+## Output
 FIRST
 ANY
 SECOND
 Explanation:

--Test case 11: The first cab service is cheaper than the second cab service.
+- Test case 11: The first cab service is cheaper than the second cab service.

--Test case 22: Both the cab services have the same price.
+- Test case 22: Both the cab services have the same price.

--Test case 33: The second cab service is cheaper than the first cab service.
+- Test case 33: The second cab service is cheaper than the first cab service.